-On the Housing Choice Voucher Program, the family can pay more or less than 30% of their adjusted gross income, depending on the actual rent of the unit they find.
-The maximum amount that the Housing Authority will pay is an amount equal to the Payment Standard minus the family’s total tenant payment.
+The Section 8 Program provides low- to extremely-low income families a choice in housing that is safe, sanitary, and affordable through rent subsidies.
+Through the program a family can pay more or less than 30% of their adjusted gross income, depending on the actual rent of the unit they find.
+The maximum amount that Housing Services will pay is an amount equal to the Payment Standard minus the family’s total tenant payment.

 is established by the City of Tempe Housing Services

 is based on the cost of housing and utilities for Tempe; and

 depends on the family composition and the bedroom size of the unit.
 For example, the payment standard is higher for families requiring 3-bedroom units than families requiring 1-bedroom units.

 - Click here for the 2015-2016 Income Limits, Payment Standards and Utility Allowance Information

 - Click here for the 2016-2017 Income Limits, Payment Standards and Utility Allowance Information